Frequently Asked Questions

 Course Requirements & Eligibility

-Who needs to take this course?
+Who needs to take a co-parenting class in California?

 This course is designed for parents who are separating, divorcing, or involved in custody proceedings in California.
-Many California Family Courts require both parents to complete a co-parenting education course.
 Check with your specific court or attorney to confirm if you're required to take this course.

-Which courts accept this certificate?
+Which California courts accept this co-parenting class certificate?

 While our course is designed to meet statewide California standards, each court has its own requirements.
 For detailed information about court acceptance and how to verify requirements with your specific court, please visit our Court Approval page.